ErliPan/Yi-Home_Telegram_Bot_Interface/README.md

 > Same but limited to a single camera

 + Play any preconfigured sound to all cameras
-> Play any audio from a specified folder (default: sound/) use ffmpeg to convert it to the needed format
+> Play any audio from a specified folder (default: sound/).
+Use ffmpeg to convert it to the needed format

 + Play any preconfigured sound to a single camera
 > Same but limited to a single camera